San Carlos, Baja Mexico

 EVERY DAY IS DIFFERENT

-Please keep in mind that the majority of our time will be spent searching for pelagic life; striped marlin, mola molas, whales (grey, humpback, blue and pilot), dolphins, turtles, seals and orcas.
-However we will also spend some time chumming for sharks.
-The types of sharks we may encounter are; makos, blues, smooth hammerheads, silkies and / or dusky sharks.
+Please keep in mind that the majority of our time will be spent searching for striped marlin chasing baitballs.
+But during this time we will also be on the look out for; mola molas, whales (grey, humpback, blue and brydes whales), dolphins, turtles, feeding water birds and of course, orcas.
+However if the action is slow, we may decide to try chumming for sharks.
+The types of sharks we may encounter are; makos, blues, smooth hammerheads, silkies and/or dusky sharks.

 One of the core reasons we have chosen November is because it is peak season for striped marlin.
 We are hoping to find them feeding on sardines.
 If we find a feeding event, each encounter is different; the majority of the time, we will be swimming after them as they chase the sardines.
 These types of encounters may last for a few seconds, or half an hour - you just never know what to expect with these fish.
 What we hope to find is a static baitball.
 Which is a baitball that does not move.
 These are the dream encounters and can last for hours.